yokobond/scrattino3-desktop/README.md

-# scratch-desktop
+# scrattino3-desktop

-Scratch 3.0 as a standalone desktop application
+Scrattino3 Desktop is a programming environment based on Scratch 3.0

 ## Developer Instructions